AroobAlhumaidy/LitDiver/README.md

 ### 📝 Notes
 - Ensure your keywords.txt file is formatted with one keyword/search phrase per line.
 - An internet connection is required for downloading articles and PDFs.
-- No NCBI API key is required, but rate limits apply.

 ---
 ### 🧑‍💻 Contributing